 4) Make small test prints first

 Have some 4x6 or 5x7 sheets of your favorite photo paper on-hand.
 Resize your image briefly and make a print.
-You'll get a feel for any corrections you need to make, or for any problems that arise during the print process.
-Once you're satisfied you can commit the ink and paper to
+You'll get a feel for any corrections you need to make or for any problems that arise during the print process.
+Once you're satisfied, you can commit the ink and paper to a full-size print.

 5) Choose Your Quality Level Wisely